abdelrahman-gaber/concurrent-face-detector-cpp/README.md

 2. Reading from the frame buffer once an image is available, and apply face detection with OpenCV [Multi-scale Face Detector](https://docs.opencv.org/3.4/db/d28/tutorial_cascade_classifier.html), then add the results to a display buffer (another message queue).
 3. Reading from the display buffer once a detection is available, and visualize the detection bounding boxes on the frame.

+Note that the main goal is not to have the most accurate face detector, as there are many state-of-the-art face detection models better than the basic OpenCV face detector, but the goal is to apply C++ memory management and concurrency concepts to optimize the processing time for the whole cycle of (Catpture -> Detect -> Display).
+If you want to have a more accurate face detector, you can simply add your detector to the Function [Detect()](src/Detector.cpp#L95) under class Detector.

 ## Dependencies for Running Locally